Andrew E.: Career

-Espiritu first worked as a DJ in a popular club, Euphoria and was discovered by guitarman Ramon "RJ" Jacinto in 1990.
+Espiritu first worked as a DJ in the popular club, Euphoria, and was discovered by entrepreneur and musician Ramon "RJ" Jacinto in 1990.
 He made his television debut on That's Entertainment, a variety show hosted by the late German Moreno on GMA-7.
 He eventually started his professional career in December 1990 when he released his debut single "Humanap Ka ng Panget".

 In mid-1997, Espiritu founded an independent rap label named Dongalo Wreckords for the purpose of discovering and producing new rap talents, one of them being the rap group Salbakuta, with their debut single "S2upid Luv" becoming a best-seller and spawning a theatrical feature film starring Espiritu.

 Espiritu spent some time in Japan in the late 1990s, performing in clubs and eventually releasing a CD single with two rap songs in Japanese about the misadventures of a tourist in Tokyo.
 This got the attention of a Japanese producer, who offered to help promote him if he would apply for Japanese citizenship.

 In 2000, he was a consultant to Caloocan mayor Rey Malonzo "for entertainment and cultural affairs".